skishp/HighPerformanceComputing/session11/exercise/README.md

 ```
 fmt::printf()
 ```
 We don't encounter any problems and errors at all.
 This is not the case if we use the `std::prinft()` function.
 But our `fmt::printf()` is far from perfect.
-If we want to implement a complex matrix, by relizing the complex number in a structure with real part and imaginary part
+If we want to implement a complex matrix, by realizing the complex number in a structure with real part and imaginary part
 ```
 double re;
 double im;